Click here to receive a PDF version.

 Faith and science

 Natural science is both traditional and modern.
 Our ancestors were interested in finding answers to their questions for the same reason that we are today.
-Science employs a language and procedure to minimize the dependency of our perceptions on personal experience.
-Science is always changing, because as old theories are discarded, new hypotheses are discovered.
+Science employs a language and procedure to minimize the dependency of our perceptions on personal experience -- it is supposed to be "objective".
+Science is always changing, because as new hypotheses are discovered, old theories are discarded.
 However, as science discovers more facts about the origin of life, our bodies, and our minds and consciousness, we can gain tremendous insight by reflecting a little on the meaning.
 The study of the brain and mind, though it tries to be objective, is also the most subjective science since it defines our mind and inner identity.

 Science is limited by personal experience.
 It is impossible for any one person to personally verify more than a small fraction of the facts that have been accumulated by modern science.
 It is also impossible for any person to verify that their own body consists of the incredibly intricate assortment of organs, cells, molecules and atoms discovered by science.
 Therefore, to believe in "facts" implies a trust in humanity.